 - City of Holyoke

 Holyoke Massachusetts was one of the first planned communities in the United States.
 Factories and papermills took advantage of the nearby Connecticut River and the city boomed during the Industrial Revolution.
 Much of the original industry left the city, leaving behind a densely developed urban core.
 Today the city is undergoing a new period of growth and redevelopment and Holyoke needs to incorporate climate resiliency adaptations in their regulations.

 Against that spatial analysis we examined existing land use, zoning regulations and stormwater ordinances.
-We were able to identify how the regulations required to be strengthened to make a real impact in the city’s neighbourhoods Using interactive, web-based tools such as an ArcGIS Online Storey map and a locally tailored survey, our team was able to communicate with the public and collect feedback from residents, while being mindful of the concerns and restrictions in place due to the Covid-19 pandemic.
+We were able to identify how the regulations required to be strengthened to make a real impact in the city’s neighborhoods using interactive, web-based tools such as an ArcGIS Online Story map and a locally tailored survey, our team was able to communicate with the public and collect feedback from residents, while being mindful of the concerns and restrictions in place due to the Covid-19 pandemic.